Representing spherical tensors with scalar-based machine-learning models: Results

 The efficiency of the proposed architecture makes it suitable for applications that require many evaluations of the model on different structures, such as when computing spectra from molecular dynamics (MD) trajectories.
 As a paradigmatic example, we compute the infrared (IR) spectrum of liquid water at ambient conditions from an MD trajectory obtained with a flexible water empirical force-field (q-TIP4P-f~\cite{habe+09jcp}).
 The dipole moments are either computed from the point charges of the force-field, or using a $(\lambda=1)$ MCoV model trained on the SCAN water dipoles dataset of Ref.~\citenum{Malosso2024}.
 The spectrum is then obtained as the Fourier transform of the dipole auto-correlation function,

 where $\mathbf{J}(t)=\dot{\boldsymbol{\mu}}$ is the dipole current.
 NVT MD at 300\,K is performed with \texttt{i-pi}~\cite{ceri+14cpc, litm+24jcp} and the IR spectrum is computed and filtered with \textsc{SporTran}~\cite{Ercole2022, Pegolo2025}.
-Ignoring the large blue-shift of the stretching peak---a known artifact of classical MD that can be corrected by approximate quantum dynamics techniques~\cite{ross+14jcp2}---\autoref{fig:water spectrum} shows that MCoV generally outperforms the point-charge spectrum.
+Indeed, ignoring the large blue-shift of the stretching peak---a known artifact of classical MD that can be corrected by approximate quantum dynamics techniques~\cite{ross+14jcp2}---\autoref{fig:water spectrum} shows that MCoV generally outperforms the point-charge spectrum, especially in the low-frequency region.
 The latter in fact overestimates the intensity of the bending peak and underestimates that of the stretching one.
 The MCoV model qualitatively aligns well with the experimental data taken from Ref.~\citenum{Bertie1996}, and is also able to reveal the hydrogen bond stretching peak around 200\,cm$^{-1}$, which is due to intermolecular charge fluctuations~\cite{Sharma2005} and cannot be observed from a purely geometrical charge model such as q-TIP4P-f.
+We remark that this comparison can only be qualitative, as reaching quantitative agreement with with experiments would require performing MD directly at the SCAN-DFT level of theory, as exemplified in Ref.~\citenum{malosso2025arxiv}.